emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 At this point, you should have two accounts.
 One stored under `$NFT_CONTRACT_ID` and the other under the `$APPROVAL_NFT_CONTRACT_ID` environment variable.
 You can use both of these accounts to test things out.
 If you approve your old account, it should have the ability to transfer the NFT to itself.

 Execute the following command to approve the account stored under `$NFT_CONTRACT_ID` to have access to transfer your NFT with an ID `"approval-token"`.
 You don't need to pass a message since the old account didn't implement the `nft_on_approve` function.
-In addition, you'll need to attach enough Axion to cover the cost of storing the account on the contract.
-0.1 Axion should be more than enough and you'll be refunded any excess that is unused.
+In addition, you'll need to attach enough Fermi to cover the cost of storing the account on the contract.
+0.1 Fermi should be more than enough and you'll be refunded any excess that is unused.

 ```bash
 near call $APPROVAL_NFT_CONTRACT_ID nft_approve '{"token_id": "approval-token", "account_id": "'$NFT_CONTRACT_ID'"}' --accountId $APPROVAL_NFT_CONTRACT_ID --deposit 0.1